OSMBuildings/GLMap/README.md

 # GLMap

-A basic map engine in WebGL.
-This is used for OSM Buildings (http://osmbuildings.org/gl).
+A very basic map engine.
+Mostly provicdes events and layer handling.
+This is used for OSM Buildings (http://osmbuildings.org/).

 ## Documentation